On the distribution of the Hodge locus: Special subvarieties as (a)typical intersection loci: conjectures

 \begin{rmk} The description of special subvarieties as intersection loci makes the study of the Hodge locus simpler than the study of the Tate locus (its analogue obtained when replacing $\VV$ by a lisse $\ell$-adic sheaf over a smooth variety $S$ over a field of finite type and the Hodge tensors by the Tate tensors). \end{rmk}

 This suggests a fundamental dichotomy between \emph{typical} and \emph{atypical} intersections, which should govern whether or not the Hodge locus $\HL(S, \VV^\otimes)$ is algebraic, and in particular which branch of the alternative is satisfied in \Cref{KO}.
-Such a dichotomy was proposed for the first time by the second author in \cite{klin}, we refine it tacking into account the singularities of the period map $\Phi$:
+Such a dichotomy was proposed for the first time by the second author in \cite{klin}: